-The errors of CASA1S are, however, consistently larger at all times (Fig. 7), and the rms errors start to increase significantly after 70 min, reaching above 2 ms-1 in the winds by 100 min.
-The later increase is due to the lack of spatial coverage on the left-moving cells from 60 min onward (Fig. 8b and Fig. 8c) by the single Rush Springs radar.
+The errors of CASA1S are, however, consistently larger at all times (Fig. 7), and the rms errors start to increase significantly after 70 min, reaching above 2 m s-1 in the winds by 100 min.
+The later increase is because of the lack of spatial coverage on the leftmoving cells from 60 min onward (Fig. 8b and Fig. 8c) by the single Rush Springs radar.
 The lack of coverage in the western portion of the analysis domain is also responsible for the inability of the filter to suppress spurious precipitation persistent in this part of domain (Fig. 8b).
-At 100 min, the low-level cold pool extends too far north (Fig. 8c), partly due to the merger with earlier spurious precipitation near the western boundary (Fig. 8b).
-Because of the lack of coverage, the mid-level updraft core associated with the left-moving cell is poorly analyzed by 100 min while that in CASA3S is very close to the truth (not shown).
+At 100 min, the low-level cold pool extends too far north (Fig. 8c), partly because of the merger with earlier spurious precipitation near the western boundary (Fig. 8b).
+Because of the lack of coverage, the midlevel updraft core associated with the left-moving cell is poorly analyzed by 100 min, while that in CASA3S is very close to the truth (not shown).

-The above results show that when three CASA radars work together to provide lower and mid-level coverage of the storm system during the assimilation period, the EnKF analysis is almost as good as that from one well-positioned CASA radar plus one WSR-88D radar even though the CASA radars do not reach as high as the WSR-88D radar (c.f., Fig. 2).
+The above results show that when three CASA radars work together to provide lower- and midlevel coverage of the storm system during the assimilation period, the EnKF analysis is almost as good as that from one well-positioned CASA radar plus one WSR-88D radar, even though the CASA radars do not reach as high as the WSR-88D radar (cf. Fig. 2).
 When only one CASA radar is available and when a portion of the storm system moves out of the radar coverage, the quality of analysis deteriorates significantly.
-Spurious precipitation developed in part of the domain that could not be corrected by the analysis due to the lack of observations there.
+Spurious precipitation developed in part of the domain that could not be corrected by the analysis because of the lack of observations there.